-When purchasing a money market instrument CCLA aims to achieve the best price possible (i.e., highest yield) relative to other issuers of similar credit quality and for the same instrument type and period.
+When placing a deposit with an issuer CCLA aims to achieve the best price possible (i.e. highest yield) relative to other issuers of similar credit quality and for the same instrument type and period.
 To achieve this CCLA receives daily indications of issuer yields for different instruments and periods from a number of sources including brokers and directly from issuers.
 CCLA also maintains a sufficiently long list of approved issuers in order to ensure flexibility to deal with a number of potential issuers.

 When selling Certificates of Deposit in the secondary market the same principles will apply although the best possible price will be the lowest yield and significant consideration will be given to market illiquidity.

 Where CCLA transmits an order to an approved broker for execution it will look to use its experience in order to improve the terms on which it transacts in that market.
 CCLA looks to use the execution venue best placed to help the firm add value to any transactions.
 CCLA does not pay commission on its money market transactions to trading and execution venues.

 Orders for derivatives are generally executed via trading intermediaries (broker-dealers).
 All derivatives must be traded under industry standard legal documentation.
 CCLA’s choice of counterparty for trading derivatives is limited to those counterparties where the required documentation is in place.

 Given the nature of the particular financial instruments that CCLA deals in, some execution factors may not be applicable to the orders executed by CCLA.

 For orders to trade in Collective Investment Schemes (“CIS”), we will execute the order directly with the operator of the CIS.
 Deals will be submitted prior to the CIS operator’s dealing cut-off time and the order will be executed at the prevailing CIS Net Asset Value.